-After installing the ZENworks Orchestrator Server, you need to run the InstallAnywhere script contained on the CD in the /i386/SLE10 directory.
-To install the graphical interface:
+After installing the ZENworks Orchestrator Server, you need to run the InstallAnywhere script contained on the CD in the /i386/SLE10 directory to install the VM Management console.
+You can do this on the Orchestrator Server, or on another Linux device.